-A member’s practice is performed within the context of legislation, regulation, the Code of Ethics and Standards of Practice.
+A registrant’s practice is performed within the context of legislation, regulation, the Code of Ethics and Standards of Practice.
 All decisions affecting the care and treatment of patients are taken within the context of this legal and ethical framework.
 Pharmacists have the authority to exercise professional and clinical judgment, including the choice to terminate a pharmacist/patient relationship where warranted.
 Patients are entitled to dignity and respect when interacting with health professionals.
 The decision to terminate a pharmacist/patient relationship is a serious one, most often taken because a therapeutic relationship has been compromised and/or there are issues that cannot be resolved and which impact on the ability to provide appropriate pharmaceutical care to the patient.

 The following guidance will assist the pharmacist when, in his or her professional judgment, it is in the patient’s best interest to terminate the pharmacist/patient relationship.
 This guidance does not apply in circumstances where the patient’s care moves to another pharmacy/pharmacist in a planned transfer of services, or when the patient initiates the termination/transfer of prescriptions.
 The decision to terminate the pharmacist/patient relationship is not the same as declining to provide products or services for moral or ethical reasons.

 The pharmacist will consider the patient’s condition and availability of alternative services when making the decision to terminate the pharmacist/patient relationship.
 The patient relationship cannot be terminated without good reason, proper notice, and an opportunity given to the patient to obtain another pharmacist’s/pharmacy’s services before discontinuation.
 The pharmacist must ensure that the decision to terminate care does not infringe a prohibited ground within the meaning of the Ontario Human Rights Code.